awsdocs/amazon-ecr-user-guide/doc_source/lifecycle_policy_examples.md

 The logic of this lifecycle policy would be:
 + Rule 1 identifies images tagged with `alpha`\.
 It identifies images A and C\.
 It should keep the newest image and mark the rest for expiration\.
 It marks image A for expiration\.
 + Rule 2 identifies untagged images\.
 It identifies images B and E\.
 It should mark all images older than one day for expiration\.
 It marks image B for expiration\.
 + Rule 3 identifies all images\.
 It identifies images A, B, C, D, and E\.
 It should keep the newest image and mark the rest for expiration\.
-However, it can't mark images A, B, or C because they were identified by higher priority rules\.
+However, it can't mark images A, B, C, or E because they were identified by higher priority rules\.
 It marks image D for expiration\.
 + Result: Images A, B, and D are expired\.